Home

 (left) Fountain built by Cardinal Cristoforo Madruzzo; (right) nearby houses along the road leading to Porta Romana

-In 1560 Soriano was acquired by Cardinal Cristoforo Madruzzo, Bishop of Trento, who had been in charge of organizing the Council held in that town, during which issues raised by the Reformation were debated.
+In 1560 Soriano and nearby Gallese were acquired by Cardinal Cristoforo Madruzzo, Bishop of Trento, who had been in charge of organizing the Council held in that town, during which issues raised by the Reformation were debated.
 Cardinal Madruzzo promoted the expansion of Soriano and to do so he built a fountain in the new neighbourhood for the inhabitants of a long series of adjoining houses, which still retain their XVIth century aspect.
 His nephew Fortunato sold Soriano to Cardinal Marco Sittico Altemps, his brother-in-law.

 Fontana Papacqua